Retail Arbitrage – How to Sell on Amazon for Beginners [With Real Product Examples]

 My Journey With FBA

-I discovered that I could find products at local stores, send them into Amazon's warehouse, and then sell them on Amazon's site for a profit.
+By researching a bit I discovered that I could find products at local stores, send them into Amazon's warehouse, and then sell them on Amazon's site for a profit.
 I actually had some success with this and made a few thousand extra dollars doing it.

-Fast forward to today and I'm now spending much of my time managing Spencer’s Amazon business.
+Fast forward to today and I'm now spending much of my time managing an Amazon business.
 I've learned quite a bit about coming up with product ideas, finding manufacturers, getting samples, and ultimately launching products on Amazon.

 In addition, I've got several of my own products selling on Amazon which is quickly turning into a nice side business for myself.

-I'll admit that the entire process of launching a brand new product from scratch sounds simple on paper, but there is actually a lot to it.
+I'll admit that the entire process of launching a brand new product from scratch sounds simple on paper.
+But there is actually a lot to it.

 Fortunately, my experience with dabbling in retail arbitrage really gave me a head start on understanding the process of selling goods on Amazon.

 Understanding The Basics

-Already I've thrown around some terms that you may not be familiar with if you are truly brand new to selling on Amazon.
+Already I've thrown around some terms that you may not be familiar with.
+Especially if you are truly brand new to selling on Amazon.

 FBA – “FBA” is an acronym meaning “fulfilled by Amazon.”
 In practical terms, this means that when you have a product to sell, you send it into an Amazon fulfillment center and they will store it and ship it for you when a customer buys it.

 Why Would Anyone Pay That Much?

-Let's pause for a moment and help out that skeptical voice you may have on the inside saying “this sounds too good to be true.“
+Let's pause for a moment and help out that skeptical voice you may have on the inside saying “This sounds too good to be true.“

-One of the first questions you probably had when you read my example of retail arbitrage is “why would anyone pay $30 for something they could buy at Target for $10?“
+One of the first questions you probably had when you read my example of retail arbitrage is: “Why would anyone pay $30 for something they could buy at Target for $10?“

 Here are a few reasons why people would (and do) pay more to buy on Amazon in certain situations.

-- People Pay for Convenience.
-There is a reason Amazon did $105 billion in revenue last year.
-People like buying stuff from Amazon because it's (increasingly) fast and convenient.
+There is a reason Amazon does billions in annual revenue.
+People like buying stuff from Amazon because it's fast and convenient.
 It is the default option for buying goods online.

 When you go on vacation and visit a Kroger store, you'll probably notice a bunch of brands of barbecue sauce, snacks, and other items that you've never seen in your local Kroger.

 Benefits of Selling FBA